Airdrop

 Airdrops can come in a variety of different forms.
 For instance:

-• Hard forks.
-For instance, when Bitcoin Cash was forked off of Bitcoin, it began with an airdrop that delivered an equal amount of BCH tokens equivalent to how much BTC you owned in the wallet.
+- Hard forks.
+For instance, when Bitcoin Cash was forked off of Bitcoin, it began with an airdrop that delivered an equal amount of BCH tokens equivalent to how much BTC you owned in the walletWe know a wallet as a thing you keep your money in.
+In cryptocurrency, we use the word wallet to refer, likewise, to a p....
 If you owned 0.25 BTC, you got 0.25 BCH for free as an airdrop.

 Some Airdrops end up working out very nicely as the project actually takes off and the market value of the coins increase.
 In many cases, though, the coins end up fizzling to nothing.
 While I have been airdropped many different coins since I got into crypto, the market value of most of it is basically…. dust.
 It isn’t worth anything and I just don’t care.